RainerEmrich/build-lool/README.md

 on the configuration you will find poco-1.7.7.tar.xz, core-cp-5.1-17.tar.xz, loolwsd-2.0.2-3.tar.xz, loleaflet-2.0.2-3.tar.gz and a combined package lool-poco-1.7.7-core-cp-5.1-17-online-2.0.2-3.tar.xz to be installed to "/opt/lool".
-For the Collabora LibreOffice Online 2.1 versions there's no seperate loleaflet package.
+For the Collabora LibreOffice Online 2.1 and LibreOffice 5.4.x versions there's no seperate loleaflet package.

 If you change source versions after a first build, only the necessary components are rebuild.